🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-🏦 Ease of Opening Bank Account + 4.3 -- 15 Opening a local bank account as a non-resident is notoriously difficult in Chile, often requiring a RUT number and significant residency documentation.
+🏦 Ease of Opening Bank Account + 4.3 -- 15 Opening a bank account in Chile as a foreigner can be bureaucratic, requiring multiple documents and in-person visits; digital banks are limited.

 🌍 DIGITAL NOMAD COMMUNITY